 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 After cold water washing my stamped embroidery project the blue markings didn't come out.
 The manufacturer said it would fade in time after numerous washings.
 This is a gift and I have been trying to wash it daily to help get rid of the markings with no results.

 These are generally permanent.
 I dont think they will fade.

 There is not really a whole lot you can really do.
 If you try to wash it too much this can make the thread bleed or destroy the work you have put into this.
 These marking are horrible and they really are hard to get rid of.
 One way I got rid of one I wanted to give as a gift was to dry another design over the top of the marking and embroidery over the top of it.
-You can try to do your name or some cute to make it look good and go with your project.

 I'm sorry but I do not believe these will come out.
 They may fade slightly but most likely will always be present on your project.

 I have an embroidered pillow case from the 50's which has been washed and dried (in the sun and in the dryer) and the blue lines are still showing.

 The pillow cases are still in very good condition (vintage cotton seems to last forever) and the embroidery thread (beautiful birds and flowers) is still very bright, but the blue markings are also still present.

 Here is a link you might like to read where someone is asking the same question.